ofemi66l/ofemi66l/README.md

-Hi !
+Hi there !
-i am  interested in learning
+i am a linux user and am  interested in learning